Cebrail Karayel

-Cebrail Karayel (born 15 August 1994) is a Turkish footballer who plays as a right back for Konyaspor.
+Cebrail Karayel (born 15 August 1994) is a Turkish footballer who plays as a right back for Iğdır.

 Career

 In January 2019, Karayel signed his first professional contract with MKE Ankaragücü, keeping him at the club for 2.5 years.
 Karayel made his professional debut with Ankaragücü in a 2-2 Süper Lig tie with Çaykur Rizespor on 4 May 2019.

 On 1 June 2022, Karayel signed a two-year contract with Konyaspor.